 The ultra travels along a paved walkway that circumnavigates beautiful Lake Hollingsworth, as runners challenge themselves to log as many 2.84-mile laps as possible before the race concludes.
 Cash prizes are awarded to overall male and female winners, and medals are awarded to everyone who completes at least ten laps.

-The Trail 2 Trail race series is a competitive trail and endurance race series in Connecticut.
+Trail 2 Trail Racing is a competitive trail and endurance race series in Connecticut.
 The series consists of three events, each with a variety of distances, including 5 km, 10 km, half marathon and 50 km ultra races.
 The races take place at Huntington State Park, Kettletown State Park, and Chatfield Hollow State Park.
 Race dates range from May through October.

 First launched in 2008, Verbier-St. Bernard has proven itself to be a popular new addition to the Swiss trail running circuit.
 The June event now consists of three different races, using the famous resort village of Verbier as the finish point for each race.
 The events include a 68 mile run, a 37 mile-long event, and an 18-mile long run.